Come Work With Us!

 Inspiration & Innovation – Are you excited to put your ideas on the table, take the risk and try something new even if you might fail?
 We love a good brainstorming session, and are always open to incorporating fresh ideas into our programs and services.

-- Education background with a focus on the arts, non-profit studies, business administration and management, or other related areas considered an asset
+- Education background with a focus on art, design, craft, art history, curatorial studies or related areas considered an asset

-- Experience and interest in non-profit artist run culture, program development, youth empowerment, and business or arts administration
+- Experience and interest in non-profit artist-run culture, curatorial studies, arts writing, artist development and arts administration

 - Excellent interpersonal skills and the ability to work collaboratively with a wide range of diverse communities